andrew749/letstalk/server/README.md

 # LetsTalk

-This is the main server for the UW Let's Talk app.
+This is the main server for the Hive app.

 ## Go Development Setup